almasum234/project-management/README.md

 MySQL: 5.7
 Swagger: 1.9.1

-## Serve the following implementation :
+## Serve the following implementation:
 Implement 3 Tasks in 2 days
 1. Implement the log in API
  HTTP Request Method: POST